Post

 โฎ• Dense embeddings are continuous, real-valued vectors that represent information in a high-dimensional space.

-In the context of RAG applications, dense embeddings, such as those generated by models like OpenAIโ€™s Ada or sentence transformers, contain non-zero values for every element.
+Curiosity: In the context of RAG applications, dense embeddings, such as those generated by models like OpenAIโ€™s Ada or sentence transformers, contain non-zero values for every element.

 โฎ• Sparse embeddings, on the other hand, are representations where most values are zero, emphasizing only relevant information.